 Late 19th century, Meiji era, six-drawer Japanese Tansu circa 1880s in two sections of equal height, which are separable or held together by swinging iron fittings and pins.
 Carcase of sugi (Japanese cedar), with face-edging and drawer fronts in Japanese chestnut.
 Round lock-plates suggest Yonezawa area, and handles are warabite or so-called ‘bracken’ style.
 Good mid-tone colour which contrasts well with the hardware.

 Height 106cm; depth 41.5cm; width 94cm

 Item no. 46

 Antique (c.1870s) travel trunk with dome top.
-Construction in canvas with horizontal elm staves and brass and iron fittings.
-Largely in original condition, except for revival of wooden slats.
+Construction in canvas over pine carcase with horizontal elm staves and brass and iron fittings.
+Largely in original (as found) condition, except for revival of wooden slats.
 One catch functioning, leather handles and metal castors intact as well as original lining.
 Missing internal tray.
 A characterful storage item.